Why should I clean my cat’s teeth?

 - Gradually increase the amount of time you are touching the mouth.
 If the cat resists, try again when the cat is calm.

 - Once your cat is used to having his teeth and gums touched, introduce a toothbrush.
 Again, don’t rush this process, just a few seconds at a time, until your cat becomes used to it.

 - Introduce the toothpaste, add a small amount to your finger and let your cat lick it off.
 You may have to experiment with different types and flavours of cat toothpaste.

 - Do not force your cat, this is distressing to both you and the cat and will only make him fearful.
 An agitated cat and fingers in the mouth make up a dangerous combination, bite wounds from cats very easily become infected.

 How long does it take to brush a cat’s teeth?

 It only takes 2-3 minutes a day to brush your cat’s teeth.

 What should I use to clean my cat’s teeth?

 A cat toothbrush and pet toothpaste.
 Don’t use human toothpaste on your cat as it contains ingredients that are toxic to cats.
-Pet toothpaste is usually meat or fish flavoured, doesn’t foam (cat’s can’t like humans) and contains only safe ingredients.
+Pet toothpaste is usually meat or fish flavoured, doesn’t foam and contains only safe ingredients.
 Most veterinarians or pet stores sell dental products for cats.

 If you don’t have a pet toothbrush, a child’s toothbrush or a finger with gauze make suitable alternatives.